jpreardon/float-plan/WORKLOG.md

 - "Remember me" from more than one browser
 - Allow users to edit their own profiles
 - [Friendly forwarding](https://www.railstutorial.org/book/updating_and_deleting_users#sec-friendly_forwarding)

+## 2019-05-28

+- Float plan tests
+  - Test to make sure skippers can only edit and destroy their own plans.

 ## 2019-05-27